Controversial Westland Milk Sale Goes To Court

 “The taxpayer would never have needed not pick up the tab”.

-“What we now know ishave had clearly demonstrated in recent months is that the taxpayer need not pick up the tab and that the government could have used the capacity of the Reserve Bank, which is currently creating $100 billion, to rescue the company and keep it in New Zealand hands”.
+“What we have had clearly demonstrated in recent months is that the government could have used the capacity of the Reserve Bank, which is currently creating $100 billion, to rescue the company and keep it in New Zealand hands”.

 “It could have put in place an arrangement similar to the 1% overdraft that the Dairy Board had access to from 1936 to the mid 80's, and made it available to Westland Milk – the solution Social Credit proposed at the time”.